SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

-CumulusCI Flow vs Github Flow
+CumulusCI Flow vs GitHub Flow
 -----------------------------
-Since CumulusCI Flow is largely an extension of Github Flow, the differences are mostly additional process in CumulusCI Flow that's not in Github Flow:
+Since CumulusCI Flow is largely an extension of GitHub Flow, the differences are mostly additional process in CumulusCI Flow that's not in GitHub Flow:

 * Feature branches must be prefixed feature/ or they don't get built or receive auto-merges.
 This allows developers to have experimental branches that don't get built or merged.
 * CumulusCI Flow is focused on an agile release process (we use 2 week sprints/releases) instead of continuous delivery.
-* CumulusCI Flow requires the beta and release tag naming convention so tooling can use the Github API to determine the latest beta and the latest production release.
+* CumulusCI Flow requires the beta and release tag naming convention so tooling can use the GitHub API to determine the latest beta and the latest production release.
-* Github Flow does not do any auto-merging of commits which is a core part of CumulusCI Flow
+* GitHub Flow does not do any auto-merging of commits which is a core part of CumulusCI Flow
-* Github Flow does not have any concept of parent/child branches though they could be manually created and maintained
+* GitHub Flow does not have any concept of parent/child branches though they could be manually created and maintained

 CumulusCI Flow vs git-flow
 --------------------------
 When I first started figuring out our development/release process, I started where most people do in looking at git-flow.
-Unlike both CumulusCI Flow and Github Flow, git-flow uses multiple permanent branches to separate development work from releases.
+Unlike both CumulusCI Flow and GitHub Flow, git-flow uses multiple permanent branches to separate development work from releases.
 We decided to go with a main/feature branching model instead of git-flow for a few reasons:

 * We only cut and release new releases.
 We never patch old releases which makes the complexity of git-flow less necessary.
-* git-flow is not natively supported in git or Github.
+* git-flow is not natively supported in git or GitHub.
 Using git-flow effectively usually requires extending your git tooling to enforce structure and merging rules for a more complex branching model.
 * The main reason for git-flow is to be able to integrate your features together.
 We get this, along with many other benefits, already from auto-merging main to feature branches.
 * Feature branches provide better isolation necessary for a rapid, agile release cycle by keeping all features not ready for release out of the release.
 Doing testing in the development branch means you've already integrated your features together.
 If one feature is bad, it is harder to unwind that feature from the development branch than if it were still isolated in its feature branch, tested there, and only merged when truly ready.
 Plus, with the auto-merge of main, we get the same integration as a development branch.
 * In short, auto-merging and parent/child feature branches in CumulusCI Flow provide us everything we would want from git-flow in a simpler branching model.